CASE Space School

 Each program has its own unique activities and learning outcomes.

-The Space School International Study Program provides students with the opportunity to get ahead, to learn and apply transportable skills in one of the world’s most profound and inspiring STEM environments – through space exploration and science in conjunction with NASA.
+The CASE Space School International Study Program provides students with the opportunity to get ahead, to learn and apply transportable skills in one of the world’s most profound and inspiring STEAM environments – through space exploration and science in conjunction with NASA.

-The Space School expedition will be a life changing experience that will inspire a new generation of STEM-skilled leaders.
-Designed to empower young students to embrace and nurture their interest in Science, Technology, Engineering, and Mathematics fields, Space School is the ultimate STEM experience!
+The CASE Space School expedition will be a life changing experience that will inspire a new generation of STEAM-skilled leaders.
+Designed to empower young students to embrace and nurture their interest in Science, Technology, Engineering, Arts, and Mathematics fields, Space School is the ultimate STEAM experience!

 The core of this program encompasses: